Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

 The standard library's [iterator tags][std-iterator-tags] are used to document the iterator category supported by the sorter (stability is also documented but we'll come back to that later).
-It is a bit useful for error messages, but some other tools from the library rely of this information.
-For example [`hybrid_adapter`][hybrid-adapter] can take several sorters with different iterator categories and generate a new sorter that will call the appropriate sorter depending on the iterator category of the passed collection:
+The information is used to provide better error messages, but some tools from the library also rely of this piece of information.
+For example [`hybrid_adapter`][hybrid-adapter] can take several sorters with different iterator categories and generate a new sorter that calls the appropriate sorter depending on the iterator category of the passed collection:

 ```cpp
 using sorter = cppsort::hybrid_adapter<